santoshrangarajan/htmllinkparser/README.md

 # htmllinkparser
 Html Link parser

-Go Example for Html Parsing
+Example for Html Parsing in Go lang

 Problem statement was taken from https://gophercises.com/